xcTorres/reinforcement_learning/README.md

 # reinforcement_learning
-The demo code to study reinforcement learning
+The demo code to study reinforcement learning.